Summer Internship Program

 The Education Trust-Midwest internship program is for individuals who believe that all students can achieve at high levels and want to work as part of a team committed to that goal.
 The program is designed for graduate students or recent graduate students who are capable of doing staff-level work under minimal supervision.
 Interns are treated as members of the staff and are expected to perform a wide variety of tasks.

 Interns work in close consultation with designated Education Trust-Midwest staff to develop and execute projects that will advance the organization’s agenda while allowing interns to broaden their professional skills and experiences.
 Projects are based on intern qualifications as well as the needs of the organization.
-Currently, we are seeking an intern for our K-12 Policy and Research team.
+Currently, we are seeking an intern for our K-12 Policy and Research team in the Royal Oak, MI office.

 An intern on the K-12 Policy and Research team will assist with projects such as the following: